sourceallies/SA-Git-Hook/README.md

 SA Git Hook is a [post commit hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) that sends commit stats to lambda that is used to populate a commit stats leaderboard.

+## Disclaimer: __Do not use with other organizations commits without explicit approval__

+This hook will send traffic to a url upon each local commit.
+Security analysis may find that this git metadata could be used to identify repos, partners, file types, and languages.
+When consulting, __do not use this hook on client computers nor client repos__ without having a conversation and receiving explicit permission.

 ## Collected Data

 ### Config